aedin/Frontiers_Supplement/README.md

 We invite audience members to engage with questions and examples from their own workflows.
 R notebooks will also be available in advance to run code interactively with the workshop.

 ### _R_ / _Bioconductor_ packages used
-stats (prcomp, princomp, svd), FactoMineR, ade4, irlba, ggplot
+- stats (`prcomp`, `princomp`, `svd`)
+- FactoMineR
+- ade4
+- irlba
+- ggplot2

 ### Time outline
-Set-up + package installation (5 min)
+- Set-up + package installation (5 min)
-Introduction to matrix factorization and PCA [conceptual] (15 min) Interactive demonstration of methods (25 min) Potential pitfalls, interpreting outputs, and how to decide what’s right for your pipeline (15 min)
+- Introduction to matrix factorization and PCA [conceptual] (15 min)
+- Interactive demonstration of methods (25 min)
+- Potential pitfalls, interpreting outputs, and how to decide what’s right for your pipeline (15 min)

 ## Workshop goals and objectives

 Upon completion of this workshop, we expect participants to have gained an understanding of how to apply PCA and other SVD-based methods in research.

 ### Learning goals
-Understand how PCA works, the variations of PCA, and how it relates to SVD Suggest appropriate use cases for these dimensionality reduction techniques Select appropriate methods for use in bioinformatics pipelines
+1. Understand how PCA works, the variations of PCA, and how it relates to SVD
+2. Suggest appropriate use cases for these dimensionality reduction techniques
+3. Select appropriate methods for use in bioinformatics pipelines

 ### Learning objectives

-Describe the similarities and differences between the different implementations of PCA and SVD in R/Bioconductor Perform PCA/SVD on real data
+1. Describe the similarities and differences between the different implementations of PCA and SVD in R/Bioconductor
+2. Perform PCA/SVD on real data
-Creating plots to interpret PCA/SVD outputs, including diagnosis of problems like arch/horseshoe effect
+3. Creating plots to interpret PCA/SVD outputs, including diagnosis of problems like arch/horseshoe effect